-Don't let them!
-Make exercise more accessible by creating an exercise space in your home that doesn't require a lot of square footage or money.
+Fortunately, a home doesn't have to require a lot of square footage or money.
 For less than the cost of a year-long gym membership, you can stock your space with all the equipment you need to get a great workout, shower and cook dinner in the same amount of time it takes just to travel to and from the gym.
 Here's how to do it.

 1. Set Your Budget

-Think about how much you want to spend on your home gym before you start making your list of equipment or doing your shopping.
-This might be an amount equivalent to three, six or 12 months of your gym membership dues.
+Start by thinking about how much you want to spend on your home gym before making your list of equipment or doing your shopping.
+This could be equivalent to what you'd pay for a three-, six- or 12-month gym membership.
 Then, organize your list in to three categories:

 - Basic equipment